cis3296f22/prj-04-cyclomaticcomplexityanalyzer/README.md

 - [pymysql](https://github.com/PyMySQL/PyMySQL) : Python Libaray that allows you to directly send your pandas dataframe to the database.

 # How to contribute
-Follow this project board to know the latest status of the project: [http://...]([http://...])
+Follow this project board to know the latest status of the project

-### How to build
-- Use this github repository: ...
-- Specify what branch to use for a more stable release or for cutting edge development.
-- Use InteliJ 11
-- Specify additional library to download if needed
-- What file and target to compile and run.
-- What is expected to happen when the app start.
+# Road Map
+- Build an API to connect with the Actor [In Progress]
+- Build an API to connect between scraper & analyzer [In Progress]
+- Create new code statistics
+- Analyze Code and store data into the DB
+- Get efficient amount of data for the ML process